smartcontractkit/chainlink/README.md

 To find out more about the ChainLink cli, you can always run `chainlink help`.

+Check out the [wiki](https://github.com/smartcontractkit/chainlink/wiki)'s pages on [Adapters](https://github.com/smartcontractkit/chainlink/wiki/Adapters) and [Initiators](https://github.com/smartcontractkit/chainlink/wiki/Initiators) to learn more about how to create Jobs and Runs.

 ## Configure

 You can configure your node's behavior by setting environment variables which can be, along with default values that get used if no corresponding enviornment variable is found: